 Tweed fabric

 These textiles have a hefty feel and provide a lot of structure.
-They are perfect for sewing up outerwear staples like jackets and coats.
+They're perfect for sewing up outerwear staples like jackets and coats.

 If your plans include fashioning hard-wearing trousers or robust bags, these materials offer the resilience needed for everyday use.
 Their thickness demands patience during sewing but rewards you with long-lasting results.